fulbelin/Snakemake-workflow-dna-seq-short-read-blend-map/README.md

 Workflow Overview
 ## 1. Snakemake File 1: Download and Initial Processing
-+Downloads single-ended SRA files from NCBI using accessions specified in an accessions.txt file.
+- Downloads single-ended SRA files from NCBI using accessions specified in an accessions.txt file.
-+Converts SRA files to FASTQ format.
+- Converts SRA files to FASTQ format.
 +Performs quality control using FastQC and MultiQC.
 ## 2. Snakemake File 2: Trimming and Additional QC
 Trims the FASTQ files to enhance data quality.